team2393/FRC2025/README.md

    - Install 2025 version of WPILib, driver station, CTR and REV libraries

  * Throughout January
-   - Program a drive base (last year's robot, swervebot, ...) with current software
+   - Program a drive base (swervebot, new swerve module test setup) with current software
    - Prepare autonomous moves
-   - Try to prepare software for other robot components as they are defined & designed
+   - Prepare software for other robot components as they are defined & designed

  * February
-   - Test software for other robot components
+   - Test software for all robot components
    - Update autonomouse moves to include picking up game pieces etc.
    - Drive practice